 For whatever reason the first bridge was either broken down or washed away.
-This resulted in a second bridge being built out of wood and the records show that in 1369 a Hermit Friar, Brother John was licenced to celebrate divine office in a chapel at the foot of the bridge.
-This bridge was built in the reign of Edward III. and like the first bridge, the second bridge too was lost.
+At a later date, a second bridge was built out of wood.
+The records show that in 1369 a Hermit Friar called Brother John was licensed to celebrate divine office in a chapel at the foot of the bridge.
+This bridge was built in the reign of Edward III and like the first bridge, the second bridge too was lost.

 Warrington Bridge today

 The third bridge, with four stone arches, was erected by the first Earl of Derby for the visit of King Henry VII to Knowsley in 1495.
 The remains of the Duke of Hamilton’s army surrendered to Cromwell at Warrington Bridge after the Battle of Red Bank near Winwick in 1648.
 King Charles II, accompanied by the Duke of Buckingham, fought in a skirmish here in 1651.
 The Earl of Derby crossed the bridge in the same year on his way to execution at Bolton.
 The central arches were destroyed in 1745 to prevent another army crossing the Mersey by use of the bridge.